osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 ## `Update Stream Owner`

-Update the owner of the specified stream.
-For more information on owners, see [Access Control](xref:accesscontrol).
+Update the Owner of the specified stream.
+For more information on Owners, see [Access Control](xref:accesscontrol).

 **Request**